hiiamboris/red-spaces-gitlab-mirror/reference.md

 </details>

 Spaces do not impose any structural limitations.
 If a space can hold a box or a piece of text, then it can hold *any* other space, no matter how complex it is.
+The only requirement is that same space should not normally appear in multiple places on the tree.